jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We've already met Maria, the DVD rental manager.
 In evolutionary terms, she wasn't a "regional manager" at all—that's a cultural label.
 She was a physical-media seller and dependant on one adaptation, fitted to one niche, able to fall with it.
 That's what a species is.
 And in 2011, hers was going extinct, whatever she called herself.

 Maria wasn't alone.
 Home Improvement was one of America's most popular shows throughout the 1990s.
 Week after week, tens of millions of families watched Tim "The Tool Man" Taylor celebrate the power of modern tools—then turned off their televisions and never applied that thinking to their own lives.
 The show was culturally aware enough to tackle drug addiction, infidelity, and job loss—the important life lessons society recognized.
-Yet in ten seasons, technological identity never appeared on that list.
+Yet in eight seasons, technological identity never appeared on that list.
 Nobody asked what happens when television itself changes.

-Within a few years, Tim Allen himself starred on a new show available on a internet streaming service.
-His fictional Tool Man, and everyone else who built careers around broadcast television, never saw this future coming.
 Internet speeds were improving every year.
 Video production and distribution were going digital and online.
 All they needed to do was look.

-DVDs went extinct in under a decade after the Home Improvement ended.
+DVDs was going extinct within a decade after the Home Improvement ended.
+Now, if anyone wants to watch it, it'll likely be via a streaming service.
 Today people ask anxiously whether AI will take their jobs—a frightening question precisely because so few of us truly understand our relationship to the technologies we depend on to earn a living.

 Like Maria, we have no name for that part of our identity—the part selection acts on most often.
 My own story shows why this blindspot is so hard to see and accept.